 Personally, I first had a guided tour in the Portlligat House-museum, followed by a walk through the Cadaqués town, and then had lunch at Compartir, which in turn were followed by bath in the Mediterranean on a beach located in the town.

-The “old” El Bulli may be closed but the “new creative center” al la elBulli (i.e. elBulli Foundation) is scheduled to open in 2015 (not happened…) and is presently an ongoing project in which all three chefs are involved.
+The “old” El Bulli may be closed but the “new creative center” al la elBulli (i.e. elBulli Foundation) is scheduled to open in 2015 (not happened…) and is presently an ongoing project in which all three chefs are involved (update: not anymore, to my knowledge…).
 That is, they are still employed by the elBulli Foundation and split their time between Compartir and elBulli.
 However, one of the three sous chefs is always present at the Compartir restaurant every day and when I ate there, Oriol Castro lead the crew.
 (YouTube presentation of the elBulli Foundation: video-link)

 The restaurant Compartir itself is located in the old town of Cadaqués in a 300-year old villa with typical stonewalls and you could have your lunch/dinner either outside on a spacious patio-terrace (at least in the summer…) or inside the restaurant in a rustic Mediterranean interior with a dominance of stone and wood.

 Compartir is not El Bulli, its food is creativity but it is not haute cuisine and its roots are Catalan cuisine with emphasis on seafood.
 The restaurant is also much more relaxed and informal then El Bulli was.